croissantking/840AV-Stealth-ATX/README.md

 Ordering
 -
 Simply download the Gerbers.zip file and then upload this to JLCPCB.
+Pick and Place files have been included for the SMD parts, although it's far more economic to hand solder them yourself.

 Assembly
 -